VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You have absorbed primeval magic that gives you an echo of the might of giants.
 When you take this feat, you gian the following benefits:

 - Increase your Constitution by 1 (to a maximum of 20)
 - Choose one of the benefits listed below.
-Once per turn, when you hit a target with a melee weapon attack or a ranged weapon attack using a thrown weapon, you can imbue the attack with an additional effect depending on the benefit you chose:
+When you hit a target with a melee weapon attack or a ranged weapon attack using a thrown weapon, you can imbue the attack with an additional effect depending on the benefit you chose:
   - **Cloud Strike**: The target takes an extra 1d4 thunder damage.
 If the target is a creature, it must succeed on a Wisdom saving throw, or you become invisible to it until the start of your next turn or until immediately after you make an attack roll or cast a spell.
   - **Fire Strike**: The target takes an extra 1d10 fire damage.
   - **Frost Strike**: The target takes an extra 1d6 cold damage.
 If the target is a creature, it must succeed on a Constitution saving throw, or its speed is reduced to 0 until the start of your next turn.